wisskirchenj/sqlite-viewer/README.md

 21.02.23 Stage 3 completed.
 Implement Execution of arbitrary queries for any table in a connected database.
 Add Jtable with DefaultTableModel filled by the DbAdapter on Execute button action.

+24.02.23 Final Stage 4 completed.
+Implement JOptionPanes in error cases, open databases readonly to avoid Database SQL injection, use MockAppender to assert on Logging Events and mockito MockStatic to mock away blocking JOptionPane dialog.